PritishC/Old-Github-Pages/source/_posts/2017-11-11-ebay-india-a-cautionary-tale-of-pain-and-frustration.markdown

 1. The seller should have a 95% or more rating - an absolute must.
 2. The hassle that you would have to go through if you end up with a shit product - I don't think an acquisition will have changed things.

+And if you're wondering what the redeeming factor of this story is, or what the ultimate payoff is - there is none.
+I lost a hard-earned 18,000, something I did not think was possible in this era of e-commerce, and learned a life lesson.
+Let that sink in for a minute - it's all fun and games until it's you on the receiving end.
+Think of the two points above when making purchases, and you should be fine (mostly).

 Happy shopping!